hkalbertl/jquery.appendGrid/README.md

 ## About verisons
 You may find that the project name on GitHub is still "jquery.appendGrid".
 It is just a historical reason that [version 1](../../tree/v1-dev) required jQuery but it is not required in [version 2](../../tree/v2-dev) anymore.
 In order to keep GitHub project URL so the repository name was not changed.

 The new code is rewritten by using ES6.
-It will compatible with modern web frameworks such as [Bootstrap 4](https://getbootstrap.com/) and [Bulma](https://bulma.io/) natively.
-For [version 1](../../tree/v1-dev) that based on [jQuery UI](https://jqueryui.com/) will provide bug fix only.
+It will compatible with modern web frameworks such as [Bootstrap](https://getbootstrap.com/) and [Bulma](https://bulma.io/) natively.
+For [version 1](../../tree/v1-dev) that based on [jQuery UI](https://jqueryui.com/) will provide minor bug fix only.

 ## Prerequisite